ianfoo/gopheracademy-web/content/advent-2019/peeking-into-golang-x.md

 ### x/oauth2

+Lots of providers supported in sub packages:
+Amazon, Google, Facebook, Twitch, Fitbit, GitHub, Gitlab, Bitbucket...
+JWS, JWT

 ### x/sys

 Platform-specific stuff
 ???
 Does this have stdlib equivalents?
 ???

+### x/image/font

+### x/xerrors

+Partially added to Go 1.13.
+Can use this package to get equivalent errors functionality in older versions of Go.
+Specifically, the `Is`, `As`, and `Unwrap` functions, and `Errorf` which is like `fmt.Errorf` in Go 1.13+.

 ### x/term

 Determine if a program is running in a terminal.

+### x/lint/golint

+The Go linter!
+Not sure why this isn't included in the main installation.

 ### x/tools